In an updated for 2019 version of “Do Dogs Cry,” we investigate dog emotions and look at the way our Labs show us how they feel.

 Albuquerque N, Guo K, Wilkinson A, Savalli C, Otta E, Mills D “Dogs recognize dog and human emotions” The Royal Society 2016

-Morris P, Doe C, and Godsell E, “Behavioural reports and subjective claims by animal owners” Journal of cognition and emotion 2007
+Morris P, Doe C, and Godsell E, “Behavioral reports and subjective claims by animal owners” Journal of Cognition and Emotion 2007

 Pippa Mattinson is the best selling author of The Happy Puppy Handbook, the Labrador Handbook, Choosing The Perfect Puppy, and Total Recall.

 She is also the founder of the Gundog Trust and the Dogsnet Online Training Program